-“Only 27% of surveyed customers preferred our product.”
+“Over 71% of surveyed customers preferred our product!” a brochure proudly declares.

 The Three Pillars of Persuasion

 Don’t get us wrong — we’re big fans of data around here.
 It’s the foundation of any growth-focused marketing strategy and it’s vital to offering personalized service.
 Modern marketers shouldn’t function without data-driven insights.

 The problem is that data alone does not persuasive marketing make.
 Just ask Aristotle, that master marketer who conceived three elements of persuasion 2,000 years before the first TED Talk:

 - Ethos: Your character and credibility